aspose-svg/Aspose.SVG-Documentation/net/drawing-basics/fills-and-strokes/_index.md

 The **fill** attribute colors the interior of a graphic element.
 When you fill a shape or curve, the **fill** colourizes open paths too as if the last its point was connected to the first, even though the **stroke** color in that part of the path will not appear.
 If the **fill** attribute property is not specified, the default is black.

-So that no filling, you need to specify the attribute value `fill= "none"` or `fill= "transparent"`.
+So that there is no filling, you need to specify the attribute value `fill= "none"` or `fill= "transparent"`.

-The sample below illustrates the presents and lacking `fill= "none"` property.
+The sample below illustrates the presents and lacking `fill= "none"` property:
 ```html {linenos=inline,linenostart=1}
 <svg height="400" width="800">
     <path d="M 10 100 Q 25 10 180 100 T 250 100 T 300 100 T 390 130" stroke="red" stroke-width="3" fill="none"/>